Justin Wayne (baseball)

 Justin Morgan Wayne (born April 16, 1979) is an American former professional baseball pitcher, who played for the Florida Marlins of Major League Baseball for three seasons.
+In 2018, he was sentenced to two years in federal prison for insurance fraud.

+Amateur career

 High school

-Wayne is from Honolulu, Hawaii, and an alumnus of Punahou School.
-In high school, Wayne played baseball and soccer, and was a cross country runner.
+Wayne attended Punahou School for high school.
+He played baseball, soccer, and cross country in high school.
 He was named to the All-Hawaii baseball team.
+Wayne was first drafted by the Boston Red Sox in the ninth round of the 1997 Major League Baseball Draft but did not sign professionally.

 College

-In his freshman year studying economics at Stanford University in 1998, Wayne's record as a relief pitcher was 6–0 with 6 saves.
-He was named by Collegiate Baseball to their first freshman All-American team and by The Sporting News as second team Freshman All-American.
-In 1998, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
+In his freshman year for the Stanford Cardinal in 1998, Wayne's record as a relief pitcher was 6–0 with 6 saves.
+He was named to Collegiate Baseball's first freshman All-American team and The Sporting News' second-team Freshman All-American.
+That summer, he played summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
 In his sophomore year, Wayne became a starting pitcher, and had a 10–0 record.
-His team finished in third place at the College World Series.
+His team lost in the semifinals of the College World Series.
 In 2000, Wayne was named co-Pac-10 Pitcher of the Year, with a 15–4 record and a 3.21 ERA, with Stanford reaching the finals of the College World Series.
-Wayne had 363 strikeouts while playing at Stanford, tied for first in that statistic.
+Wayne had 363 strikeouts while playing at Stanford, tied for second in program history.
+He is also in the top seven in wins, innings pitched, and winning percentage.

+In 1998 and 1999, Wayne pitched for the U.S. collegiate national team.
+He had a 8.31 ERA in two games in 1998 and a 4.93 ERA in 7 games in 1999.

 Baseball career

 Minor leagues

-Wayne was first drafted by the Boston Red Sox in the 9th round of the 1997 Major League Baseball Draft, but did not sign.
-After being chosen 5th overall by the Montreal Expos in the 2000 Major League Baseball Draft, he decided to forego his senior season at Stanford to start his professional baseball career.
+The Montreal Expos drafted Wayne with the fifth overall selection in the 2000 Major League Baseball Draft, and he decided to forego his senior season at Stanford to start his professional baseball career.
+He received a $2.95 million signing bonus.

 In 2001, he ended his first full minor league season at Double-A for the Harrisburg Senators, where he went 9–2 with a 2.62 ERA in 14 starts for a losing team (.465 winning percentage).

 Pitching for the Portland Sea Dogs in 2002, he was voted the Eastern League's Pitcher of the Week for the week ending July 28 after tossing a complete game two-hit shutout against the Bowie Baysox, striking out six batters and not walking anybody in the 2–0 win.
 Pitching at Harrisurg, where he spent most of the season, he went 5–2 with a 2.37 ERA in 17 starts, giving up only 6.75 hits per 9 innings.